IMRCLab/pololu-rs/docs/software.md

 <!-- Here I have to little knowledge to actually improve somtehing.
 Jiaming and I discussed the inclusion of a "information flow" - graphic, and a shift in each modules explanation towards a more contextualized structure (e.g., how uses the LED function for what, why would this be interesting to somebody usign the lib)

 Also: How are the module descriptions ordered?
 Is there any structure to this?

+Also: Is this up to date?, are all libs documented?
  -->

 This page describes the structure, modules, and control architecture of the Rust firmware for the